mxfian/trials/README.md

 # trials
-Just to figurer out how GitHub works lmao
+Just to figure out how GitHub works lmao